Piano Pedals (What They Do, How to Use Them)

 What is the most important pedal on a piano?

 The most important and most used pedal on a piano is the sustain pedal.
-Because it gives you a louder and richer sound, this is the must-have for any pianist.
-It’s also the most used pedal when composing the music.
+Because it gives you a louder and richer sound.
+It’s also the most used pedal when composing music.
 It gives you the ability to have seamless transitions between notes which otherwise wouldn’t be possible.

 Even if you have a modern, digital piano, you’ll notice that almost all of the keyboards and pianos have at least an option for a digital sustain pedal to be put into use when playing them.